AEW2015/522R/pages/04.timing-lab/docs.md

 ###Steps:
 Does the synthesized schematic make sense to you?

-A rough hand sketch of both the top level design and the inside of the counter block.
+A diagram of both the top level design and the inside of the counter block.

 ![Counter Top](block_diagram_counter.png)